-The two types of communities in Mississippi that may house people with dementia in memory care units are called “assisted living” and “residential living.”
-The difference is that residential living may not house people who are non-ambulatory, or cannot evacuate on their own in an emergency.
-Assisted living homes may admit non-ambulatory residents who have advanced dementia, so long as the home can adequately care for the person based on a medical assessment (see Admissions below).
+– Assisted living: may admit non-ambulatory residents who have advanced dementia, so long as the home can adequately care for the person based on a medical assessment (see Admissions below)

 All assisted and residential living homes provide room and board, food, and laundry and housekeeping services, as well as assistance with activities of daily living (ADLs) like eating and dressing.

-The state’s most expensive city for memory care is also its biggest: Jackson, for about $5,464 per month and $65,568 annually.
-Memory care is less expensive outside the larger cities.
-In rural areas, the average cost is about $3,909 per month and $46,908 annually.
+The state’s most expensive city for memory care is also its biggest: Jackson, for about $4,980 per month and $59,760 annually.
+Costs in coastal cities Gulfport and Hattiesburg are fairly close, at $4,360 and $4,290 respectively.
+Memory care is less expensive outside the larger cities; in rural areas, the average cost is about $3,560 per month and $42,720 annually.

 Admissions agreements must be provided to every resident, and include the following information: